-Equivalence Tray – Presentation I
+How to Give the Equivalence Tray Lesson – Presentation I

 Spread a mat: “This is the equivalence tray.
-Some people call it the Crisis of Nine tray.
-Let'sd look at these beads and count them.
+Some people call it the Crisis of Nine Tray.
+Let’s look at these beads and count them.
 We’ll start with the units.”

 - Count the units from their tray into the mat below in a vertical line, touching each other.

 - Return to the row of units: “Now, let’s count these again.”
 Make a big deal of moving to the ten’s place and picking up a ten bar “because ten units are the same as one ten.”
-Continue on to the thousand cube by counting the hundred squares.
+Continue to the thousand cube by counting the hundred squares.

 - Summarize and quiz the child: “ten units make what?
 Ten bars make what?” etc.

-- Use separate mats for each quantity so the child must move his body considerably to count the beads
+- Use separate mats for each quantity so the child must move his body considerably to count the beads.

-- Ask the child to give you or to bring to you various quantities.
+- Ask the child to give you or to bring you various quantities.
 Occasionally ask for ten of something to check if the child understands the exchange.

 - Make a Take Home Booklet showing equivalence.
-So, ten units on one page and a ten bar on the opposite facing page. etc
+So, ten units on one page and a ten bar on the opposite-facing page. etc

 - Draw or color the bead material